drivet/website/content/posts/2020/website-castle.md

 content; read on for information on what that looks like in an IndieWeb context.

-## Posting Content and Avoiding Solipsism
+## Publishing Content and Avoiding Solipsism

 At the heart of the IndieWeb is an attempt to unify the ideas behind personal websites, blogs and social networks, but in a manner consistent